-HIS 334 The American Revolution and the Federal Period: 1776-1820
+HIS 334 The American Revolution Three credit hours and the Federal Period: 1776-1820

 The United States during the formative years of the early republic from the War of Independence to the so-called era of good feeling.
 Considerable attention devoted to the creative personalities of the period.
 Prerequisites: HIS 135 and 136.